kosli-dev/cli/docs.kosli.com/content/tutorials/tracing_a_production_incident_back_to_git_commits/_index.md

 163       Fri, 02 Sep 2022 05:37:28 CEST  Fri, 02 Sep 2022 19:27:28 CEST  14 hours
 ```

-The ouput for the command above will show more than 177 snapshots because `aws-prod` has moved on since this incident
+The output for the command above will show more than 177 snapshots because
-(it has been resolved with new commits which have created new deployments).
+`aws-prod` has moved on since this incident (it has been resolved with new
+commits which have created new deployments).

 We look at the diff between the most recent snapshots at this moment: